enzomanuelmangano/text-localizer/packages/docs/docs/basic-tutorial/js-ts/usage.md

 - The string to be formatted;
 - An object having as keys the keys of the formatted string and as values, the values to be replaced.

+## How does the usage differ from other translation packages?

+- It has compile time support for translation strings: for instance you must follow the keys mentioned in the translation files otherwise the Typescript Compiler will complain;
+- Dynamic imports support;
+- It accepts translations as asynchronous functions in the constructor.
+This means that the translations could be either on an external server or locally.
+- Magical autocomplete and intellisense.

+There are cases where these features may not be enough.
+In that case, with a few additional configurations, you can use the following features:

+- Generated Types;
+- Cached Translations.